New feature: Use OMNIA as your backend, and build your own frontend using the framework of your choice

-When configuring your Web App Open ID Client (that we won’t go into detail on this blog post as it depends on the technology where the app is built), the following settings are required to use the OMNIA Authentication and API:
+When configuring your Web App Open ID Client (we won’t go into detail in this blog post as it depends on the technology where the app is built), the following settings are required to use the OMNIA Authentication and API:

 - Response type: “id_token token”